 James Carpenter has worked at the intersection of art, engineering and the built environment for 50 years, advancing a distinctive vision based on the use of natural light and glass as the foundational elements of the built environment.
 Carpenter founded the cross-disciplinary design firm James Carpenter Design Associates in 1979 to support the application of these aesthetic principles to large-scale building projects.

 Carpenter has also co-founded Carpenter Norris Consulting, which develops custom daylighting systems for architectural structures that reduce reliance on electrical lighting; and Carpenter/Lowings Architecture and Design, based in the United Kingdom.

 Carpenter has been recognized with numerous national and international awards, including an Academy Award in Architecture from the American Academy of Arts and Letters and a MacArthur Foundation Fellowship.
 He holds a degree from the Rhode Island School of Design and was a Loeb Fellow of Harvard University’s Graduate School of Design.

 Richard Kress is JCDA’s Design Director and has been a key member of the studio since 1992.
-Mr. Kress has over 20 years of experience with the design of projects at JCDA, including the Dichroic Light Field in New York, the Schubert Club Band-shell in St. Paul, Minnesota, the Moiré Stair Tower at the Deutsche Post Headquarters in Bonn, Germany and the 7 World Trade Center Envelope and Entry.
-He recently oversaw the completion of the award winning Sky Reflector-Net at the Fulton Center in Lower Manhattan and is currently overseeing the design for Hudson Yards Art Wall, all in New York.
+Mr. Kress has 30 years of experience with the design of projects at JCDA, including the Dichroic Light Field in New York, the Schubert Club Band-shell in St. Paul, Minnesota, the Moiré Stair Tower at the Deutsche Post Headquarters in Bonn, Germany and the 7 World Trade Center Envelope and Entry.
+He oversaw the completion of the award winning Sky Reflector-Net at the Fulton Center in Lower Manhattan and the recently completed Hudson Yards Art Wall, all in New York.
 Kress has led the design of integrated artworks such as the Salt Lake City Courthouse Artwork, the Nebraska Tower Artwork and the Hearst Ice Falls.

 As Design Director, Mr. Kress plays a key role in the studio’s research and development and supports the studio’s design efforts.
 Mr. Kress holds a Bachelor of Art and Science from the Washington University.